 - o Defer to the conductors at all times - Look for the conductors as the train pulls into the station and talk to them ASAP about how many are in your group and where they'd like you to board - Follow the conductor's instructions no matter what.
-If the conductor says "jump," you say "how high?"
-If the conductor insist that the Red Sox are the best baseball team, you respond "They ah wicked awesome!" - Rule #2: Do not delay the train.
-Nothing makes us look worse than if we delay a train - \circ $\,$ Be ready when the train arrives to board QUICKLY $\,$ - Have your bike up on its rear wheel, ready to move into the car - When you enter the car, keep your bike up on its rear wheel and KEEP MOVING - there are other bikes that have to get into the car behind you, and the doors / entry areas can creates bottlenecks - Keep moving into the car and worry about where you will put your bike AFTER everyone has boarded and the car doors have closed

-• Rule #3: The conductor is always right.
+If the conductor says "jump," you say, "how high?" - Rule #2: Do not delay the train.
+Nothing makes us look worse than if we delay a train - o Be ready when the train arrives to board QUICKLY - Have your bike up on its rear wheel, ready to move into the car - When you enter the car, keep your bike up on its rear wheel and KEEP MOVING - there are other bikes that have to get into the car behind you, and the doors/ entry areas can create bottlenecks - Keep moving into the car and worry about where you will put your bike AFTER everyone has boarded and the car doors have closed - Rule #3: The conductor is always right.